Travel and Business Expenses

 I am Faculty/Staff, what should I know about renting a car?

-DOMESTIC: Faculty, staff, and students should not purchase additional insurance (e.g. Collision Damage Waiver) when renting a car domestically for Boston University business, as all travelers are automatically covered by BU insurance.
+DOMESTIC: Faculty and staff should not purchase additional insurance (e.g. Collision Damage Waiver) when renting a car domestically for Boston University business, as all travelers are automatically covered by BU insurance.
 Any additional insurance purchased will not be reimbursed.
 Exception: travelers not employed by BU (e.g. visiting researchers) are not covered by BU insurance and may purchase additional rental insurance.

 Can I extend a business trip for personal travel?